langer-jaros/learning/code/how_to_code/vi/vi.md

-/ - go to the first result of searched thing n - go the next match shift+N - go to the previous match.
+/ - go to the first result of searched thing n - go the next match shift+n - go to the previous match.

-o - creates paragraph bellow the cursor and trigger insert mode.
-O - creates paragraph beneath the cursor and trigger the insert mode.
+o - creates paragraph bellow the cursor and trigger insert mode. shift+o - creates paragraph beneath the cursor and trigger the insert mode.

 % - move the cursor (to matching) parentheses.